neiltucker/mintlayer-node-health/health-schema.md

 # Node Health Schema

 ## Overview
-This document defines the **Phase 1 Mintlayer Node Health Schema**.
+This document defines the **Mintlayer Node Health Schema**.
-Phase 1 focuses on **read-only, low-risk, operational health signals** that can be safely exposed by node operators and consumed by dashboards, explorers, or monitoring systems.
+The Health Schema focuses on **read-only, low-risk, operational health signals** that can be safely exposed by node operators and consumed by dashboards, explorers, or monitoring systems.

 **Design goals**
 - Read-only